0cjs/py-allthesame/README.md

 If you have a comment, please start a thread or comment on one in the [comments section].
 You'll need a GitHub account to do this.

-(If you're confused because the comments section looks just like the issues/PRs section for this repo on GitHub, that is indeed what it is.
+Wait.
+Is that comments section just the issues/PRs for this repo on GitHub?
+Indeed it is.
+We're all developers here who already use this for commenting on the design of code and design, so why not use it for commenting on the design of code?

-We're all developers here and are already used to this tool for commenting on things, so why use something else?)
+That said, if this is too weird, there's also a comment thread on [Reddit].

 Licenses